Ammar-V/Portfolio/portfolio/project-descriptions/art/art.md

 ![A visualization of pixel coordinates and the camera frame](https://github.com/Ammar-V/Portfolio/blob/new/portfolio/project-descriptions/art/camera_frame.png?raw=true)

-Now that we have a sparse representation of the obstacles in the scene (sparse because we are only keeping track of pixels that represent a lane or a pothole, and discarding the rest), we are one step closer to our output of a `PointCloud2` object.
+Now that we have a sparse representation of the obstacles in the scene (sparse because we are only keeping track of pixels that represent a lane or a pothole, and discarding the rest), we are one step closer to our output of a `PointCloud2` message.

 An important note is that our `x` and `y` values are still in pixel coordinates, which the rover cannot interpret while navigating in the real 3D world.
 Therefore, the next step in this projection is to convert our objects from the `pixel_frame` to a `camera_frame`, ie. converting from pixel coordinates to real world coordinates.